atcz/DCSAircraftCommandEntry/README.md

 After selecting an aircraft type, command group and command, the command details are displayed and a command value can be set.
 The range pulldown list will display a guess for the values to use for each command.
 Choose a value from the list or enter one manually in the Setting box.
-Click 'Add' to add the command to the profile.
+Click `Add` to add the command to the profile.
+To use `Insert`, select a command from the profile, select a command from the command selector, then click `Insert`.
 Profiles can be saved or exported/imported using the Profile menu.

 #### Command values entry